 Probiotics are so-called "friendly bacteria" that are also found naturally in the gut.

-You can take probiotics as supplements available from health food shops, or in live yoghurt, which is a good natural source.
+Probiotics are available as supplements from health food shops, or in live yoghurt, which is a good natural source.

-You'll need to take them every day for at least 4 weeks to see any beneficial effect.
+If you want to try them, it's best to take them every day for at least 4 weeks to see if they work for you.